franciscop/polystore/readme.md

 The options and details are similar to [`.set()`](#set), except for the lack of the first argument, since `.add()` will generate the key automatically.

-The default key will be 24 AlphaNumeric characters (upper+lower case), however this can change if you are using a `.prefix()` or some clients might generate it differently (only custom clients can do that right now).
+The default key is 24 AlphaNumeric characters (upper+lower case), however this can change if you are using a `.prefix()` or some clients might generate it differently (only custom clients can do that right now).

+Some clients will generate their own key, e.g. you can connect to a SQL client that does auto-incremental integers (always casted to `string` since a `key` is always a string in Polystore).

 <details>
   <summary>Key Generation details</summary>